October 2021 Zero Waste Challenge is over! How did I do?

 The biggest thing I learned was that small, incremental changes add up over time.
 I would have been afraid to try this challenge two years ago when I was just starting out on my waste reduction journey.
 Over the last two or three years, I have chipped away at waste by replacing one item at a time with a packaging-free solution.
 The fact that I fit a month’s worth of waste in a mason jar is proof that those small changes matter.

 Snack foods are a big problem area.
-It’s really frustrating that they come in packaging that can’t be recycled.
-I’ve heard of innovative recycling programs for these items in British Columbia, and the UK, so why don’t we have them in Ontario?
+It’s so frustrating that they come in packaging that can’t be recycled.
+I’ve heard of innovative recycling programs for these items in British Columbia, and the UK.
+The new province-wide recycling program in Ontario has promised to expand the list of items we can recycle.
+Let’s hope snack packaging will be on the list.

 I’m still a long way away from fitting a year’s worth of waste in a mason jar, and maybe I’ll never get there, but I feel good about how far I’ve come.
 As I walk around my neighbourhood on garbage day, I notice many households putting out 4 or more bags every 2 weeks.
 Our family uses our green bin and blue box faithfully, and rarely fills a single bag in 2 weeks.